Python Went Mainstream with these Software Companies

 6. Reddit with Python

 The original code for Reddit was written in Common Lisp.
 It was later re-written using Python back in December 2005 owing to its huge library repository and development flexibility.
+Due to this, it would not be wrong to say that Reddit is one of the most successful Python based companies in the world.
 The Web framework that was used to develop the website is still available as an open-source project, web.py.
 Being run on Python between the years 2008 to 2017, Reddit was technically an open-source project and all of its libraries and code base was available on GitHub.

 7. Netflix with Python